 Here you are, in front of a computer, and you want web space, but you don’t know how to get it.
 Maybe you do know how to get it, but you don’t know where to get it from.
 Perhaps you’ve seen your share of hideous sites, and you don’t want to be the same.
-Maybe the hosting you have now puts a huge banner on every page.
+Maybe the hosting you have now put a massive banner on every page.
 Whatever the reason is, welcome to the Definitive Guide to Finding Web Hosting.

 Important Things to Consider: